Request Checked Items

 Series III.
 Correspondence contains personal and professional letters and is subdivided into two subseries: A. Incoming Correspondence, 1966-2014, undated; and B. Outgoing Correspondence, 1961-2008, undated.
 Groupings within these subseries reflect the original organization in which the correspondence arrived at the Ransom Center.
 The Letters, Invitations and Requests group makes up the bulk of the incoming correspondence and is arranged chronologically.
 Within this grouping, the most voluminous set is the letters received in 1982, the year García Márquez was awarded the Nobel Prize.
 Other incoming correspondence includes letters from his literary agency Agencia Literaria Carmen Balcells, "letters from very important people," "special letters," faxes, telegrams congratulating him on his Nobel Prize, letters from his cousin Margot Policarpa Valdeblánquez, and other general correspondence.
 All groups are arranged chronologically except "letters from very important people," "special letters," and the Nobel Prize congratulatory telegrams, which are arranged alphabetically.
 The outgoing correspondence subseries is considerably smaller in volume than the incoming correspondence and is arranged alphabetically.

 Series IV.
-Personal and Career Related contains García Márquez’s address book, clippings and publications containing articles about and interviews by and with García Márquez, awards, biographical information, material related to Cambio magazine, typescripts of articles written by Fidel Castro, contracts, currency, family papers, financial documents, material related to foundations with which García Márquez was involved, legal documents, photocopied correspondence from Jorge Masetti to his wife, documents and correspondence from the Museo Nacional de Colombia, material related to García Márquez’s Nobel Prize, notebooks, screenplays from his scriptwriting workshops, speeches, statements and letters, subject files, travel related material, visitors books, documents related to his visit to the White House, and works by other authors including essays about García Márquez or his works.
+Personal and Career Related contains García Márquez’s address book, clippings and publications containing articles about and interviews by and with García Márquez, awards, biographical information, material related to Cambio magazine, typescripts of articles written by Fidel Castro, contracts, currency, family papers, financial documents, material related to foundations with which García Márquez was involved, juvenilia, legal documents, photocopied correspondence from Jorge Masetti to his wife, documents and correspondence from the Museo Nacional de Colombia, material related to García Márquez’s Nobel Prize, notebooks, screenplays from his scriptwriting workshops, speeches, statements and letters, subject files, travel related material, visitors books, documents related to his visit to the White House, and works by other authors including essays about García Márquez or his works.
 The materials range from 1952 to 2014 and are in alphabetical order by folder title or topic.

 Series Descriptions